coolsamson7/aspyx/README.md

 - `eager : boolean`
   if `True`, the container will create the instances automatically while booting the environment.
 This is the default.
 - `scope: str`
-  the name of a scope which will determine how often instances will be created.
+  the name of a - registered - scope which will determine how often instances will be created.

- `singleton` will create it only once - per environment -, while `request` will recreate it on every injection request.
-The default is `singleton`
+ The following scopes are implemented out of the box:
+ - `singleton`
+   objects are created once inside an environment and cached.
+This is the default.
+ - `request`
+   obejcts are created on every injection request
+ - `thread`
+   objects are cerated and cached with respect to the current thread.

  Other scopes - e.g. session related scopes - can be defined dynamically.
 Please check the corresponding chapter.